-Our revolving credit facility contains a financial covenant which limits our consolidated debt (excluding transition and system restoration bonds) to an amount not to exceed 65% of our consolidated capitalization.
+Our revolving credit facility contains a financial covenant which limits our consolidated debt (excluding Securitization Bonds) to an amount not to exceed 65% of our consolidated capitalization.
 This covenant could restrict our ability to distribute dividends.

 Item 6.
 Selected Financial Data